 How Is Growth Marketing Different?

-Starting with a data-driven look at the numbers, a growth marketing team might choose a different demographic entirely, based strictly on the numbers, such as young adults living in the suburbs.
+Starting with a data-driven look at the numbers, a growth marketing team might choose a different demographic entirely, such as young adults in the suburbs.
 Successful growth marketers will then use this demographic insight to craft an approach to new customers that has a track record of success with other brands, such as a heavy social media saturation or video content.

 The real difference comes after the growth targets are hit.
-Instead of calling it a day and moving on to the next campaign, a growth marketing strategy follows these new customers along their journey with the brand and encourages feedback.
+Instead of moving on to the next campaign, a growth marketing strategy follows these new customers along their journey with the brand and encourages feedback.
 Ideally, at every stage of the customer journey, brand management will solicit feedback to develop an always evolving picture of who uses the brand and why.

-This feedback comes from a variety of marketing channels, and a good growth marketing team will use as many of them as it can.
+This feedback comes from a variety of marketing channels, and a good growth marketing team will use several.
+Pro tip: leverage marketing planning software to keep your campaigns aligned across all channels.
 Typical options include:

-- Market research with focus groups and test groups pulled from the customer base
+• Market research with focus groups and test groups

 Growth Marketing vs. Growth Hacking

-Growth marketing might not have the runaway success of hacking right out of the gate, but its gains are sustained and possibly permanent.
-Take that cat food brand from before: The twentysomethings you win over today will be fortysomethings in 20 years.
+Take that cat food brand from before: The twenty-somethings you win over today will be forty-somethings in 20 years.
 If they're still using your brand, or better yet, if their kids start using the "family" brand of cat food when they're on their own, you've potentially developed a lifelong relationship with groups of new customers who won't show up in the metrics for years.

 Key Components of a Growth Marketing Strategy